Gun violence in the United States: Firearms market

-Federal legislation
+Legislation

 The first Federal legislation related to firearms was the Second Amendment to the United States Constitution ratified in 1791.
 For 143 years, this was the only major Federal legislation regarding firearms.
 The next Federal firearm legislation was the National Firearms Act of 1934, which created regulations for the sale of firearms, established taxes on their sale, and required registration of some types of firearms such as machine guns.

 Following the Robert F. Kennedy and Martin Luther King Jr. assassinations, the Gun Control Act of 1968 was enacted.
 This Act regulated gun commerce, restricting mail order sales, and allowing shipments only to licensed firearm dealers.
 The Act also prohibited sale of firearms to felons, those under indictment, fugitives, illegal aliens, drug users, those dishonorably discharged from the military, and those in mental institutions.
 The law also restricted importation of so-called Saturday night specials and other types of guns, and limited the sale of automatic weapons and semi-automatic weapon conversion kits.

 The Firearm Owners Protection Act, also known as the McClure-Volkmer Act, was passed in 1986.
 It changed some restrictions in the 1968 Act, allowing federally licensed gun dealers and individual unlicensed private sellers to sell at gun shows, while continuing to require licensed gun dealers to require background checks.
 The 1986 Act also restricted the Bureau of Alcohol, Tobacco and Firearms from conducting punitively repetitive inspections, reduced the amount of record-keeping required of gun dealers, raised the burden of proof for convicting gun law violators, and changed restrictions on convicted felons from owning firearms.
 In addition it also banned new machine guns for sale to the public, but grandfathered in any that were already registered.

 In the years following the passage of the Gun Control Act of 1968, people buying guns were required to show identification and sign a statement affirming that they were not in any of the prohibited categories.
 Many states enacted background check laws that went beyond the federal requirements.
 The Brady Handgun Violence Prevention Act passed by Congress in 1993 imposed a waiting period before the purchase of a handgun, giving time for, but not requiring, a background check to be made.
 The Brady Act also required the establishment of a national system to provide instant criminal background checks, with checks to be done by firearms dealers.
 The Brady Act only applied to people who bought guns from licensed dealers, whereas felons buy some percentage of their guns from black market sources.
 Restrictions, such as waiting periods, impose costs and inconveniences on legitimate gun purchasers, such as hunters.
 A 2000 study found that the implementation of the Brady Act was associated with "reductions in the firearm suicide rate for persons aged 55 years or older but not with reductions in homicide rates or overall suicide rates."